brittLiban/Pixel-to-Pattern/README.md

 - run npx cypress open - This will start cypress.
 - Select E2E testing.
 - Choose a browser.
-- Then click home.cy.js - You should see the tests by now.
+- Then choose a file to test - You should see the tests by now.

 ### Cypress Tests